What is renters insurance?

 What renters insurance provides

+What is renters insurance, and why should you have it?
 Renters Insurance generally covers the loss of property that is unexpectedly damaged or destroyed.
 Typically, renters insurance can cover an amount equal to up to $10,000 of your personal property without you providing anything more than a description of the item and its value.

 If your personal property is damaged in a fire then renters insurance might be able to help you pay for the cost of replacing it.